Ken Winters, Ph.D.

 Research has shown that some variables are more accurately measured as an asset rather than a risk and vice versa.
 This may have to do with measurement issues, willingness to report, response bias, variability, etcetera.
 And so, it’s useful to make sure an instrument or scale has determined whether the asset or risk direction that's being measured is the best way to assess such a factor or behavior.
 I have one example, here, self-esteem.
 One could technically measure it as either low self-esteem or high self-esteem, but it looks like from a lot of risk research with adolescents, for example, that measuring it at the low end, low self-esteem, provides a more accurate measure of health behaviors, then if one were trying to measure high self-esteem.

-The third core purpose of measures that were going to talk about is measuring outcomes.
+And the third core purpose of measures that we're going to talk about is measuring outcomes.

 Now we turn to the third core purposes of measurement, that being to evaluate outcome.
 Outcome measures are intended to help measure what was accomplished by the particular program or research, what was done to accomplish those outcomes, and what specifically has been accomplished.
 There is a whole field of program assessment and evaluation research but I'm going to provide a straightforward basic four-step model of program evaluation.
 It is called the logic model.